 You don't even need a mixer to make these cookies.
 You can just mix everything with a spoon in a bowl.
 They don't spread during baking so flatten them first.
 I like that because I hate it when they spread and I end up with one big cookie instead of a dozen small ones.
 You won't have to worry about that with these.

 Hazelnut Meal - Tapioca Flour - Ground Cinnamon - Real Salt - Egg - Palm Shortening - Vanilla Extract

-This pie crust was developed to be eaten with chocolate because the flavors of hazelnuts and chocolate pair together so well.
-It hasn’t been tried but I’m sure it would taste good with other fillings also.
+This pie crust was developed to be eaten with chocolate because of the flavors of hazelnuts and chocolate pair together so well.
+It hasn't been tried but I'm sure it would taste good with other fillings also.
 Here is the Paleo Chocolate Pudding Pie Recipe that was made to go with this crust.